Tosche/Pixel-Color-Font-with-Glyphs/README.md

 ## How to set up colour fonts

-There are multiple ways to make color fonts, and this font is set up for making the colour fonts the Microsoft way, using COLR/CPAL.
+There are multiple ways to make color fonts, and this font is set up for making the colour fonts the Microsoft way, using COLR/CPAL workflow, from which you can also export SVG.
 You set up the colours you're going to use (found in Font Info > Master > Color Palettes custom parameter).
+You may use transparency in the colour values.
 You can have multiple palettes but only the first one is viewable during design.

-You add a layer in each glyph, and name it "Color X" (X being the index of the color.
+You add a layer in each glyph, and name it "Color X" (X being the index of the color strating from 0.
 And you need a space inbetween) for it to be coloured.
 The default layer works as fallback which should be shown when an environment does not support colour font.
 It has to be designed in a certain way though (read Web)

 Alternate colour palette can be exported by choosing a palette index using the custom parameter found in the instance tab.